The Concepts and Principles of ICZM

 Many of these initiatives expanded their scope over time to address a wider array of issues and sectors.

 Comprehensive coastal management models adopt a cross-sectoral approach.
 These models strive to incorporate a variety of issues in order to achieve sustainable development in the coastal zone.
 For example, New Zealand,10 most U.S. state governments, and the developing federal initiatives in Australia, address a number of issues and activities in the coastal zone under a coordinated and comprehensive management regime.
 The scope of these management initiatives is often constrained by the mandate and responsibilities of the lead agency.

 Although the history of the concept of ICZM in the literature relating to coasts goes back to two to three decades ago, it is still a relatively little explored topic.
-Therefore, to advance the purpose for which ICZM is designed, it is imperative to seriously promote it at the public and the expert levels.
+Therefore, to advance the purpose for which ICZM is designed, it is imperative to seriously promote it in the public and in the expert levels.